Double Johnson filtrations for mapping class groups: Introduction

 We organize the rest of the paper as follows.
 In Section~\ref{sec_1} we develop the general theory of filtrations indexed by ordered commutative monoids.
 In Section~\ref{sec_2} we specialize the general theory to the monoid $\modN^2$, in particular we study the double lower central series of a free group.
 Section~\ref{sec_three} deals with the double filtration of the mapping class group and the group of automorphisms of a free group.
 Finally, Section \ref{sec_4} is devoted to the study of the double Johnson homomorphisms and their relation with the usual Johnson homomorphisms as well as with the alternative Johnson homomorphisms.

 \textbf{Acknowledgements.} The work of K.H. is supported by JSPS KAKENHI Grant Number 18H01119.
-The work of A.V. is supported by the JSPS Postdoctoral Fellowship for Research in Japan ID~No.~PE19728. {The authors thank Quentin Faes, Mai Katada and Gw\'ena\"el Massuyeau for helpful comments.}
+The work of A.V. is supported by the JSPS Postdoctoral Fellowship for Research in Japan ID~No.~PE19728. {The authors thank Quentin Faes, Richard Hain, Mai Katada, Peter Lambert-Cole, and Gw\'ena\"el Massuyeau for helpful comments.}